Kotsche/Kotsche.github.io/_pages/cv.md

   * Supervisor: Prof. Dr. Roman Inderst
   * Research on topics including retail competition, consumer welfare, market regulation and pricing
-  * Occasionally assisting in writing expert testimonies for regulatory and antitrust cases
+  * Assisting in writing expert testimonies for regulatory and antitrust cases
   * Teaching and supervising bachelor theses in empirical economics